redaelhail/portfolio/content/blog/loss_function/index.md

 <h2>5.
 Adam (Adaptive Moment Estimation)</h2>
+Adam combines the benefits of two other methods: momentum and RMSprop.
+It computes adaptive learning rates for each parameter by maintaining exponentially decaying averages of past gradients (momentum) and their squared values (RMSprop).
+This approach allows Adam to adjust the learning rate dynamically, leading to faster convergence and better handling of noisy or sparse gradients.
 <p><strong>Equation:</strong></p>
 <p>m = β1 * m + (1 - β1) * ∇J(θ)<br>
 v = β2 * v + (1 - β2) * (∇J(θ))^2<br>